 This is the third largest revenue source for the Town and the largest source of local receipts.
 It is difficult to predict the revenue trends as it is based on the value of the vehicles owned by residents.
 We have been waiting to see a decline in motor vehicle excise taxes, but it has not happened yet, the slight decline present in FY2020 was due to the timing of the last commitment.
-We have kept the budget level for FY22.
+We have increased the budget in FY22 to \$2,000,000 based on FY21 actuals thus far in the fiscal year.